woocommerce/woocommerce/docs/product-editor-development/product-editor-extensibility-guidelines.md

 ### Sections

+Sections add extra fields to existing form sections.
+They are small forms with a low to medium level of complexity.
+This interface location works best for extensions that add extra features that build off an existing Woo functionality.

+#### ✅ What they are for

+* Relevant features that can be crucial to merchants’ product creation flow
+* 2-5 field forms with simple functionality, e.g., dimensions or tax settings
+* Lists of items, e.g., attachments, channels, or accounts

+#### ❌ What they aren’t for

+* Simple extensions with 1-2 fields
+* Multi-step forms and complex tables
+* Read-only descriptions, setup guides, and advertisements

+#### 💡Example

+If you’re developing an extension that allows merchants to upload 360 images or videos, you could add it as a field or a button in the Images section in the General tab.
+This way, merchants can create the perfect product gallery without jumping between multiple tabs.

+#### Other use cases include

+* Adding extra product details, e.g., measurements under Shipping
+* Setting up social channels in the Visibility section in the General tab
+* Changing the VAT tax settings in the Pricing tab

+# Subgroups

-Sections are significant parts of the form that may consist of multiple fields.
+Subgroups are significant parts of the form that may consist of multiple groups and fields.
 They should be used sparsely throughout the form, so merchants are not overwhelmed with options while filling out the information about their products.

 #### ✅ What they are for

 * Complex forms with multiple fields, tables, and list items
-* Standalone features that that doesn’t build off of anything else
+* Standalone features that don’t build off of anything else
 * Extensions that rely on user-created items, such as tags or attributes

 #### ❌ What they aren’t for